 - Complete the Canadian Blood Services Graduate Fellowship Program Application Form and prepare the supporting documents for the Application Package as per Instructions in the Application Form. - The Application Package (Application Form and supporting documents) must be submitted by the competition deadline as per Instructions in the Application Form.
-No applications, updates, or additional materials will be accepted after the deadline date. - The duly received Graduate Fellowship Program Application Package constitutes an agreement to adhere to the conditions governing the fellowship. - Canadian Blood Services will acknowledge receipt of the application.
+No applications, updates, or additional materials will be accepted after the deadline date.

+- The duly received Graduate Fellowship Program Application Package constitutes an agreement to adhere to the conditions governing the fellowship. - Canadian Blood Services will acknowledge receipt of the application.
 It is the responsibility of the Applicant to ensure the Application Package has been received by Canadian Blood Services.
-Please contact the Centre for Innovation if your Application Package is not acknowledged. - Canadian Blood Services will convene a peer review committee to review applications and make funding recommendations.
+Please contact Canadian Blood Services if your Application Package is not acknowledged (see Section VI). - Canadian Blood Services will convene a peer review committee to review applications and make funding recommendations.
 In assessing the applications, the following criteria are considered: - 1.
 Project relevance to Canadian Blood Services and to the research priorities listed in Section I of these guidelines; - 2.
 Applicant's qualifications (i.e., academic and training qualifications, research experience and ability, and career goals); - 3.
 Merit of the research proposal (i.e., scientific excellence and project plan); and - 4.
-Research and training environment. - In the case of applications judged to have equal merit with respect to the above criteria, but differing only in the proposed supervisor's relationship to Canadian Blood Services, priority will be given to applicants supervised by Canadian Blood Services scientific or medical staff holding academic appointments. - Successful applications may be considered for a Mitacs Accelerate internship with Canadian Blood Services as the partner.
-Applicants will be contacted directly by the Centre for Innovation to coordinate a Mitacs Accelerate submission. - Canadian Blood Services will inform applicants and their academic supervisor of the competition outcomes within four (4) months of the submission deadline. - The funding decisions will be made public on Canadian Blood Services website.
+Research and training environment. - In the case of an application judged to have no relevance to Canadian Blood Services and to the Program research priorities, it will be deemed not fundable. - In the case of applications judged to have equal merit, priority will be first given to applicants supervised by a supervisor that does not currently supervise a trainee receiving a Canadian Blood Services Graduate Fellowship and second given to applicants supervised by Canadian Blood Services staff. - The peer review committee will submit their recommendations for funding to the Canadian Blood Services' executive responsible for competitive funding programs for final approval. - Successful applications may be considered for a Mitacs Accelerate internship with Canadian Blood Services as the partner.
+Applicants will be contacted to coordinate a Mitacs Accelerate submission. - Canadian Blood Services will inform applicants and their supervisor of the competition outcomes within four (4) months of the submission deadline. - The funding decisions will be made public on Canadian Blood Services' website. - Successful applicants will be provided an Acceptance of Fellowship form to be signed and completed by the applicant, their supervisor, and the academic institution at which the training will take place.
+Following the return of the completed Acceptance of Fellowship form, applicants will be provided with a Transfer of Funds Agreement to facilitate the funds transferring to the academic institution (if applicable).